Guleesh and the Princess of France

 "Not a bit," said Guleesh.

 "You're in France," said he.
-"The daughter of the king of France is to be married tonight.
-Princess Isabel is her name, and she is a treasure to be sure.
+"The daughter of the King of France is to be married tonight.
+Princess Isabel is her name, and she is a treasure, to be sure.
 We mean to see to it that she goes back with us!
 You must put the young girl up behind you on your horse, for it's not lawful for us to put her sitting behind ourselves.
 But you're flesh and blood, and she can take a good grip of you so she won't fall off the horse.
 Will you do what we're telling you to do, Guleesh?"

-This was not was Guleesh was expecting.
+This was not was Guleesh was expecting!
 But then again, he thought, what did he expect?
 So he said, "Very well.
 I've come this far with you."

 The fairy men got off their horses.
 One of them said a word that Guleesh did not understand.
 Then Guleesh found himself and his companions inside a palace.

 There was a great feast going on there, and the night was as bright as the day with all the lamps and candles that were lit inside.
-The musicians were at the two ends of the hall, and they were playing the sweetest music that ever a man's ear did hear.
+The musicians were at the two ends of the hall, and they were playing the sweetest music that ever an ear did hear.
 Youths and members of the court were dancing and turning, making fun and laughing.

 Guleesh and his companions were standing together at the head of the hall, where the girl stood waiting to be married.
 But nobody could see the fairy men, for they said a few words as they had come in that had made them all invisible.